 This Israeli couscous salad recipe is packed with raw & roasted cherry tomatoes, feta, chickpeas & herbs.
 Perfect for a picnic or packing for lunch!

-Now that it’s becoming late summer, I’m starting to wonder if a year-round indoor herb garden is possible.
-I love having a ton of fresh herbs right outside my door, and I’m really going to miss them when they’re gone, especially when I’m styling (and eating) something as herb-heavy as this summer couscous salad!
-They’re so delicious and oh so PRETTY.
+Whenever I’m styling (and eating) something as herb-heavy as this Israeli couscous salad, I start to wonder if a year-round indoor herb garden is possible.
+I love having a ton of fresh herbs right outside my door, and I’m really going to miss them when they’re gone.
+They’re so delicious in summer recipes like this couscous salad, and they’re oh so PRETTY.
 I often get asked about my food photography/styling tips and my best tip is always: Whatever dish you have, smother it in herbs!

 Aside from lots of fresh thyme and basil, this couscous salad recipe is all about the tomatoes.
 I slow roast half of them and put the other half raw into the salad.
 Together, the raw and roasted cherry tomatoes make this a sweet, tangy, bursty, crunchy, herb-y gem of a late-summer salad.

 I’ve mentioned the tomatoes and the herbs, but here’s a complete picture of the ingredients that make this couscous salad recipe one of our late summer favorites:

 - Cherry tomatoes: The combination of roasted tomatoes and raw tomatoes creates wonderful texture and flavor.